shuvijs/shuvijs.org/docs/guide/features/getInitialProps.md

 - [] api getInitialProps link

 The [`getInitialProps` API reference](#666) covers all parameters and props that can be used with `getInitialProps`.

+## Why server-side rendering?

+There are three main reasons to create a Universal version of your application.

+- Facilitate web crawlers through [search engine optimization (SEO)](https://developers.google.com/search/docs/beginner/seo-starter-guide)
+- Improve performance on mobile and low-powered devices
+- Show the first page quickly with a [first-contentful paint (FCP)](https://web.dev/first-contentful-paint/)